BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

     Inputs:
+        foragers_object : data object (from simulation or experiments)
+        ##EM_comment : modifying in place might break if code is run in parallel?
-        foragers_object : data object (from simulation or experiments) predictors : list of strings, e.g ["visibility", "proximity", "rewards"]
+        predictors : list of strings, e.g ["visibility", "proximity", "rewards"]
         # arguments for local_window
             sampling_fraction